niks02/sign-service/README.md

-# Signature Service
+# Sign Service

-This repository contains the Signature Service.
+This repository contains the Sign Service.

 ## I just cloned the repository.
 What next?